rancher/rancher-docs/versioned_docs/version-2.13/api/workflows/projects.md

 EOF
 ```

+### Backing Namespace

+After being created, the field `status.backingNamespace` gets populated.
+This represents the namespace in the management cluster that is created to manage project related resources.
+Examples of resources stored in the backing namespace are [project scoped secrets](../../how-to-guides/new-user-guides/kubernetes-resources-setup/secrets.md#creating-secrets-in-projects) and [project role template bindings](../../how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/manage-role-based-access-control-rbac/cluster-and-project-roles.md#project-roles).

 ## Adding a Member to a Project

-Look up the project ID to specify the `metadata.namespace` field and `projectName` field values.
+Look up the project's [backing namespace](#backing-namespace) to specify the `metadata.namespace` field value and look up the project's ID to specify the `projectName` field value.

 ```bash
 kubectl --namespace c-m-abcde get projects